swansondesigns/ts-proposal-wp/docs/sections/4-process/development.md

 ## Transparent Project Management with Trello

-We use Trello boards to manage every aspect of the Tri-State website development, providing complete transparency and streamlined communication throughout the project.
-This visual project management approach keeps everyone informed and ensures nothing falls through the cracks.
+We use Trello boards to organize the Tri-State website development with a clean, modern approach that keeps everyone informed and communication streamlined throughout the project.
+This visual project management system makes it easy to stay updated on progress and participate in the development process.

 ![Trello Project Board Overview](../../assets/images/trello-main.png)

 ### Development Workflow Stages

-Your project board is organized into clear stages that every feature and task moves through:
+Your project board can be organized in a way that works best for your team and project needs.
+This workflow is flexible and can be customized for the specific requirements of the Tri-State project.
+Here's an example of how the board might be structured:

 -   **Scratch Pad** - Initial ideas, notes, and features being planned or clarified
 -   **To-Do** - Features ready to be developed with clear requirements